QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 ```

-Notice that using the fast Fourier transform is two orders of magnitude faster
+The fast Fourier transform is two orders of magnitude faster than `numpy.convolve`

 Now let's plot our computed probability mass function approximation  for the sum of two log normal random variables against the histogram of the sample that we formed above.